-Ahadi, A, Lister, R, Haapala, H & Vihavainen, A 2015, 'Exploring Machine Learning Methods to Automatically Identify Students in Need of Assistance', Proceedings of the Eleventh Annual International Conference on International Computing Education Research, International Computing Education Research Conference, ACM, Omaha, Nebraska, USA, pp. 121-130.View/Download from: UTS OPUS or Publisher's site
+Ahadi, A, Lister, R, Haapala, H & Vihavainen, A 2015, 'Exploring Machine Learning Methods to Automatically Identify Students in Need of Assistance', Proceedings of the Eleventh Annual International Conference on International Computing Education Research, International Computing Education Research Conference, ACM, Omaha, Nebraska, USA, pp. 121-130.View/Download from: Publisher's site

 Ahadi and Lister (2013) found that many of their

 early as week 3 of semester, and those students often then

 stayed behind.
 Our later work (Ahadi, Lister and Teague